-Dry off your eggs being careful not to rub off the beet dye too much or it will come off the egg.
+Dry off your eggs, being careful not to rub the beet dye too much or it will come off the egg.

 Get your markers ready.
 I took off all of the lids and stood them in a glass so they were ready for each step.

 Start off with coloring a circle on your beet dyed Easter egg with the lightest pink marker.
 Then take the next shade and go over the same circle a bit adding more depth of color.
 Finally, with your darkest pink shade add even more color.

 Next, take your black fine liner and make a circle.
 Keep this pattern going until your circle gets smaller and smaller.
 Now you have simple and whimsical roses!

-Now take your green marker and color on some leaves, and then go over them again with your black fine tip marker.
+Now take your green marker and color some leaves on your Easter egg, and then go over them again with your black fine tip marker.

 Lastly, take your Sharpie paint pen and paint on little white dot details.
 The Sharpie paint pen is perfect for this because the dots come out so smoothly, but you can use regular acrylic paint too with a toothpick.

 Well, that's it!
-Keep on going until all of your eggs are perfectly decorated with these pretty roses.
+Keep on going until all of your beet dyed Easter eggs are perfectly decorated with these pretty roses.
 This Easter egg tutorial is right up there with some of our favorites because it's super fun to do and anyone can try this.
 Plus, how fun would this be to get your kids involved in making beet dyed Easter eggs with shabby chic roses?!